 ARCHES: Alliance for Regional Collaboration to Heighten Educational Success

+Educating all students to high levels is a collaborative venture.
 ARCHES fosters and supports ongoing regional collaboration aimed at improving student achievement and closing the achievement gap.
 By helping Pre K-12, higher education, businesses, unions, governments, and community organizations work together on projects and activities that enhance the quality of education, ARCHES helps to prepare California students for success in college, careers, and life.

 Closing the Achievement Gap